 Your little baby growing up means they’re also growing into some freedom.
-As your toddler gets older, his needs will change.
-There will be areas he need less help in, and areas he’ll need more help with as he grows.
+As your toddler gets older, their needs will change.
+There will be areas they need less help in, and areas they'll need more help with as they grow.

 With a growing toddler, all electronics need to be password protected, with parental control settings turned on.
 My son is always messing with the TV.
 He’s also always messing with the laptop.
 And, you guessed it, he’s always messing with the phone.
 It’s really easy to end up in some scary places on the world wide web – and it’s even easier for them to accidentally break your stuff.

 Electronics help us with parenting in so many ways.
 Save your electronics by keeping your kids close and your gadgets closer.

 Right now, we’re walking through the mysterious land of potty training.
 It’s exciting because it means the end of diaper land and stinky trash is almost in sight.
 It’s scary because now, my son is interested in everything in the restroom.
 He likes to stand on his potty and pour the pee out himself.
 He likes to go to the bathtub and turn on the water.
 And he wants to be the one to hold the wipes and tissues.